RAvdek/legendrian_links/README.md

 ## Features

-- Need to update REF computations to RREF if we want to reasonably compute spectral sequences.
 - Compute spectral sequence polynomials to improve poincare polynomials.
 - Normalized euler characteristic and normalized augmentation count.
 - Compute the full augmentation tree?